Interests and experiences

 The total cost depends on what you have in "your drawer", if you want to make your own copper heat spreader etc. In case you buy everything from new, the list will look something like this, depending on where you source components from:

-Add to that shipping (Mouser is free shipping above a certain amount), if you do a group buy, most of the items drop somewhat in price.
+Add to that shipping (Mouser is free shipping above a certain amount), if you do a group buy (increasing quantities), most of the items drop somewhat in price.

 Design files: